“Reclaiming My Heritage”

 Fort Collins has grown a lot since we moved here 27 years ago, and I’m glad to see a more diverse population starting to arrive.
 I’m also glad to see the open displays of welcome in our city for refugees, immigrants and visitors from other countries.
 Those welcomes remind me that my grandmother came to this country for the same reason most immigrants do.
 She wanted a better life for herself and her children.
 And thanks to her bravery and sacrifice, we have that.

 Teresa R. Funke is the author of Bursts of Brilliance for a Creative Life.
 She has also written seven award-winning novels set in World War II, a popular blog and numerous articles, essays and short stories.
 She is an entrepreneur, speaker, consultant and community catalyst.
 Please visit www.teresafunke.com or www.burstsofbrilliance.com.

 Editor’s note: According to 2018 Census figures, Fort Collins’ population is 89% white, 1.6% Black or African American, 0.8% American Indian or Alaska Native, 3.1% Asian, 0.1% Native Hawaiian and Other Pacific Islander, 3.6% Two or More Races and 11.8% Hispanic or Latino.
 Poudre School District and Colorado State University freshman populations show higher percentages of diversity.

-To receive news and events directly to your inbox, enter your email in the Follow box at www.DiverseFortCollins.com
+Be among the first to read news and event announcements.
+Type your email in the Follow box at www.DiverseFortCollins.com

 Mention the Diverse Fort Collins Book Group at Old Firehouse Books for 20% off the paperback of The House of Broken Angels by Luis Alberto Urrea, and join us on Oct.
 27 at Wolverine Farm Letterpress & Publick House for a discussion one week before the author visits for Fort Collins Reads!